 Memorize the index that belongs to your interface.

 Now we open alsamixer.
-Replace "INDEX" with your index number.
+Replace "INDEX" with your audio-device related index number.

 alsamixer -c INDEX